 Lucerne Switzerland Travel Guide

 Each season provides a different atmosphere and array of activities in Lucerne.
-Weather variations occur, notably between seasons and at various altitudes.
+Weather variations occur, notably between seasons and at different altitudes.

 Spring (April-May): Temperatures typically range from 8°C to 15°C (46-59°F).
-Weather can vary, with sunny days combined with occasional rain.
-Higher mountains retain snow, especially during The month of april.
-In spring you'll find fresh greens and blooming flowers to lower elevations.
+Weather can vary, with sunny days mixed with occasional rain.
+Higher mountains retain snow, especially in April.
+The spring season brings fresh greens and blooming flowers to lower elevations.

 Autumn (September-October): Temperatures are usually 10°C to 18°C (50-64°F).
 Days are often crisp and clear, allowing for excellent mountain views.